 Current Policy Projections

-CAT estimates that the UAE’s greenhouse gas emissions would reach 280 to 300 MtCO2e excl.
-LULUCF in 2030, which is approx. a 45% to 57% increase compared to 2010 levels.
-With currently implemented measures, the UAE would get close to achieving the emissions level resulting from the 24% clean energy target in the NDC1.
+Before the COVID-19 pandemic, the CAT estimated that the UAE’s greenhouse gas emissions would reach 280–300 MtCO2e excluding LULUCF in 2030, which is approximately a 46–58% increase compared to 2010 levels.
+With currently implemented measures, the UAE was projected to get close to achieving the emissions level resulting from the 24% clean energy target in the NDC.1

 Increasing energy efficiency became a key national strategy to reduce local energy consumption, after the UAE became a net importer of natural gas in 2008.
 With electricity and desalinated water generation dependent on natural gas, the rapidly growing population tipped the balance, with domestic gas consumption exceeding production that year (Ministry of Energy, 2012).
 In addition, the traditionally subsidised energy and water prices led to a culture of wasteful energy usage, which would further render the UAE economy increasingly reliant on gas imports in the future.